carlosgm02/uwp-languages/Swift/README.md

 These sample apps show some example features developed in Swift for the UWP:
 - [**WebView**](/Swift/WebView)

-  A simple WebView app created for showing how the WebView XAML control works in a Swift-compiled UWP application for developing browser apps and/or web wrappers.
+  A simple WebView app created for showing how the WebView XAML control works in a Swift-coded UWP application for developing browser apps and/or web wrappers.